This article is work in progress. Last update: May 2026.

 The province is ideal for spring and summer visits, when scenic bike and sailing routes take you past old villages, castles, and country estates.
 Notable destinations include Utrecht, Amersfoort, Woerden, Oudewater (the “witch village”), and Spakenburg.
 History lovers can explore medieval towns and impressive UNESCO-listed sites such as the Roman Limes and the Dutch waterlines.

 Don’t miss the Vechtstreek region, perfect for riverside trips past historic estates, or Fort Vechten and the Waterline Museum to learn about Utrecht’s unique flood-based defence systems.
-Whether by bike, train, or boat, Utrecht offers a surprisingly rich experience in a compact package.

 About Utrecht: history, attractions, nature – know before you go